 |Type||Red, Regional (Hybrid)|

-With small berry size, this varitety makes a variety of styles of wine, ranging from a light red wine similar to Beaujolais, to more full wines with intense dark colour and unique character.
-Great as a blender or in Port style wines.
-Maréchal Foch tends to have strong acidity, aromas of black fruits.
-Well-balanced, high in sugar, Maréchal Foch makes nice wines which can be consumed young.
+With a small berry size, this variety makes a variety of styles of wine, ranging from a light red wine similar to Beaujolais, to more full wines with intense dark color and unique character.
+The quality of wine produced by Maréchal Foch vines is highly dependent upon vine age, and the flavor profile associated with many new-world hybrid varietals is greatly reduced in wines made with fruit picked from older vines.

 When not used alone to create wines, Maréchal Foch grapes also make a great blender in Port-style wines.